symfony/symfony-docs/cookbook/upgrade/major_version.rst

 3) Update your Code to Work with the New Version
 ------------------------------------------------

-There is a high chance that you're done now!
+There is a good chance that you're done now!
 However, the next major version *may* also contain new BC breaks as a BC layer is not always a possibility.
 Make sure you read the ``UPGRADE-X.0.md`` (where X is the new major version) included in the Symfony repository for any BC break that you need to be aware